OGH9HMHZ60/RAPT-Alignment/README.md

 corrupted-test evaluation are included directly in this repository under `data_synmist/typed_test_<dataset>/`.
-They were generated from the test split with the [piano_synmist](https://github.com/Alia-morsi/piano-synmist) library using the four error types described in Section 4.1.2 of the paper (`drag`, `mistouch`, `pitch_change`, `forward_backward_insertion`).
+They were generated from the test split with the [piano_synmist](https://github.com/Alia-morsi/piano-synmist) library using the four error types described in the paper (`drag`, `mistouch`, `pitch_change`, `forward_backward_insertion`).
 Where available, each `.mid` file is accompanied by a `.npz` sidecar that caches the generation-time note array; `run_alignment.py` uses the sidecar when